JoshD24/CPRG-218-Lab-2/recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+### Apple Brown Betty

+Ingredients:
+- 4 cups thinly sliced apples (about 2 apples)
+- 1/4 cup of orange
+- 3/4 cup all-purpose flour
+- 1 cup granulated sugar
+- 1/2 teaspoon ground cinnamon
+- 1/4 teaspoon ground nutmeg
+- A pinch of salt
+- 1/2 cup cold butter, cut into cubes

+Instructions:
+1. Preheat oven to 375 degrees Fahrenheit.
+Grease a 9-inch pie plate.
+2. Pile apples in the pie plate and drizzle with orange juice to avoid browning.
+3. In a medium bowl, combine flour, sugar, cinnamon, nutmeg, and salt.
+Stir in the butter until the mixture turns into coarse crumbs.
+4. Sprinkle the crumbs all over the apples.
+5. Bake for 45 minutes.
+Let cool slightly before serving.
+Enjoy!